-In summary, we make shoots in the “the girl next door” genre, but juxtapose that with deeply exploring who you are.
+In summary, we make shoots in the “the girl next door” genre but juxtapose that with deeply exploring who you are.

 To a large degree, we want to photograph and video the real you.
-How you really are, what you think about life, love and sex.
+How you really are, what you think about life, love, and sex.
 It’s a casual, unaffected approach.

 We’re a business in an extremely competitive market, making content we sell to customers.
-We have a brand to maintain that is flexible to some degree, but we need to keep it focussed to retain our customers.
+We have a brand to maintain that is flexible to some degree, but we need to keep it focused to retain our customers.

 So, there are a few practical and stylistic considerations.
 For example:

-- Models must be appear at their highest selected posing level, for at least 50% of the shoot (models choose the level they are comfortable with)
+- Models must appear at their highest selected posing level, for at least 50% of the shoot (models choose the level they are comfortable with)

 - So, it’s not practical for a model to spend an hour talking about her manifesto

 - We only have a finite amount of time in a shoot day, and a lot of material to capture